X

 • Carefully consider the practical purpose of mirrors in a walk-in wardrobe and make sure that you position them in places that fulfil that duty.
 They should be angled to give you the best possible view of your clothing and accessories in a well-conceived, effortless way.

-• Full-length mirrors should be placed in an open area that allows you to step back a few paces for a top-to-tail view.
-After all, there’s nothing worse than looking at yourself in a stylish outfit without being able to see your shoes.
+• Full-length mirrors should be placed in an open area that allows you to step back a few paces for a top-to-toe view.
+After all, there's nothing worse than looking at yourself in a stylish outfit without being able to see your shoes.

 • Don't place your mirror behind obstructions such as seating or a peninsula.
 Again, the goal is to see yourself from head to toe.